-The Web Site, this Agreement and any Orders which are placed through the Web Site, as well as the performance thereof, shall be governed by English law.
-Any dispute arising in connection with the interpretation or performance of this Agreement shall governed by the exclusive jurisdiction of the English courts.
+The Web Site, this Agreement and any Orders which are placed through the Web Site, as well as the performance thereof, shall be governed by Irish law.
+Any dispute arising in connection with the interpretation or performance of this Agreement shall governed by the exclusive jurisdiction of the Irish courts.

-Any Order placed on the Web Site may only be validly concluded between the Vendor and a Customer residing in any one of the following territories, to which the Order must be both billed and delivered in Ireland.
+Any Order placed on the Web Site may only be validly concluded between the Vendor and a Customer residing in Ireland.

 2.1.
 Placing an Order

 During the ordering procedure the Vendor will ask the Customer to confirm that the Order is correct before the Customer proceeds to the checkout.
 If the Order is not correct, the Customer can revisit the Order and correct the mistake before submitting the Order to the Vendor.
 It is the Customer’s responsibility to ensure that the Order is correct.

 By placing an Order on the Web Site, the Customer confirms that:

 - (a) the Customer is not purchasing the goods for a commercial purpose as a trader;

 - (b) the Customer resides in a territory listed in article 1.3;

 - (c) the Customer is at least 18 years old; and